 Diversity, Equity and Inclusion

-It has always been, and will continue to be, in our DNA to champion inclusion for each and every member of our community and seek to address inequity where it exists.
-We want our students to have the tools and outlook to take this attitude with them into their lives beyond school and take this responsibility very seriously.
+As a school community our ethos is rooted in supporting individuals to thrive in their own way.
+We welcome different perspectives and unique ways of thinking and it has always been, and will continue to be, in our DNA to champion inclusion for each and every member of our community and seek to address inequity where it exists.
+We want our students to have the tools and outlook to take this attitude with them into their lives beyond school, and we take this responsibility very seriously.

 We are committed to upholding the GDST’s ‘Charter for Action’ and benefit immensely from the expertise and training that the GDST provide for our staff and student leaders.